-In this study, prediction of driver regulatory elements was based on, identifying non-coding elements that a) harbor significantly high mutation counts relative to expectation, or b) contain clusters of mutations around their regulatory motifs.
+In this study, prediction of driver regulatory elements was based on, identifying non-coding elements that a) harbor significantly higher mutation counts relative to expectation, or b) contain clusters of mutations around their regulatory motifs.
 Furthermore, for driver discovery, patient-specific background mutation rate was utilized, which takes into account of the total mutation frequency and total frequency of bases with sufficient sequencing coverage across all analyzed elements.
 Moreover, power analyses indicate that relatively large cohort size in this study, make it possible to identify driver mutations in promoter regions, which are mutated in at least 10% of patients in the cohort.
 However, one would need even larger sample size to identify majority of driver mutations which are typically present in 3 to 5% of patients in a cohort.
+Interestingly, close inspection of mutational hotspot percentages and functional mutation rate of various genes indicate similar abundance of hotspot in coding and promoter region but smaller functional territory for promoter regions in the genome.

+##6-8 core why noncoding, how to improve , details &figure

 For a number of reasons, uncovering driver mutations in non-coding elements has been more challenging compared to coding ones.
-First, lack of specificity in characterizing non-coding annotations can substantially hinder the power to detect regulatory driver variants.
-Second, aggregating mutation statistics over large non-coding regions compared to their underlying functional territories can severely impact driver discovery as well.
-Third, both coding and non-coding regions comprise of discontinuous block of functional territories separated by different genomic elements.
+First, aggregating mutation statistics over large non-coding regions compared to their underlying functional territories can severely impact driver discovery.
+Second, lack of specificity in characterizing non-coding annotations can substantially hinder the power to detect regulatory driver variants.
+For instance, large false positives in non-coding annotations will inflate the mutational frequency in regulatory regions and increase the number of multiple testing, which will inherently influence driver detection.
+Third, both coding and non-coding elements (e.g. genes and their regulatory structures) comprise of discontinuous block of functional territories separated by different genomic elements.
 These connections are well understood for coding regions, where multiple exons are clearly linked through splice junctions into a transcript.
-In contrast, we lack such clear demarcation for noncoding regions.
+In contrast, we lack such clear connections for noncoding regions.
 For instance, a gene can be connected to the non-coding elements in form of promoters, enhancers or even the entire gene regulatory subnetwork.

-Finally, coding regions often reside within uniform chromosomal and epigenetic contexts.
+An additional difficulty with identifying non-coding driver mutations is to evaluate their functional impact.
+Currently, it’s unclear whether each nucleotide in a regulatory region is equally important for its function.
+However, functional consequences of mutations in certain regulatory elements such as transcription factor binding sites is more intuitive.
+For instance, some non-coding mutations are considered more disruptive if they break an existing or generate a new binding motif for transcription factors.
+Nonetheless, much more need to be done to find equivalents of synonymous, nonsynonymous and loss-of-function mutations among non-coding variants.
+Additionally, coding regions often reside within uniform chromosomal and epigenetic contexts.
 In contrast, genomic contexts (chromatin state, transcriptional activity and replication timing) of non-coding regions is relatively more heterogeneous.
 These heterogeneous genomic characteristics make background mutation rate estimation quite challenging, which is key to identifying non-coding driver mutations.